benjaminhaverbeke/Agora/README.md

 ## Prerequisites

-Ensure the following software are installed in your system:
+Ensure the following softwares are installed in your system:

 Wamp

 Composer

 Node.js

 ## Installation